A church story, on Pentecostals, Anabaptists, and politics

 emerging church / pentecostal / charismatic / politics / theology

-As I’ve said here before, when I look at church history I see strong, real links between the nonviolent, prophetic, anti-Imperial life that Jesus advocated for his followers1, and the charismatic, Spirit-filled life that he advocated for those same followers2.
+As I’ve said here before, when I look at church history I see strong, real links between the nonviolent, prophetic, anti-Imperial life that Jesus advocated for his followers ((For more on this, see Jesus For President, A People’s History of Christianity, The Politics of Jesus, and other works, including Peace to War: Shifting Allegiances in the Assemblies of God for a specifically Pentecostal perspective)), and the charismatic, Spirit-filled life that he advocated for those same followers ((For more on this, see 2000 Years of Charismatic Christianity, especially, though there are other good works.
+But I’ll admit – this one is harder, since there are not as many good scholars of Pentecostalism as there should be)).
 Often, over the centuries, the two emerged together (the very early church, some elements of the Desert Fathers, various mystics, the Anabaptists, and then the Pentecostals).
 Often, they faded together (most of these examples lost one element, both elements, or faded into obscurity).

 The coinciding emergence of these two sides happened most recently in the beginnings of the Pentecostal movement, as I’ve said, though the pacifism and, indeed, political independence of any kind, of the early Pentecostals has all but faded into allegiance to conservatism as it now exists in America.